-With the Triangle Mastercard, you’ll get 4% Canadian Tire Money at Canadian Tire, Sport Chek, Atmosphere, Sports Rousseau, Hockey Experts and other participating stores In Canada.
+With the Triangle Mastercard, you’ll get 4% Canadian Tire Money at Canadian Tire, Sport Check, Atmosphere, Sports Rousseau, Hockey Experts, and other participating stores In Canada.

 You can redeem your Canadian Tire Money (CTM) at any of the Canadian Tire locations for free purchases.
 What’s even better is that with the Triangle Mastercard, you’ll earn 5 cents per litre on gas-filled at Husky stations and convert your purchases of $200 and above into smaller easy payments.

 We are used to seeing a plethora of credit card options from banks and other types of financial institutions.
 In fact, we all use at least one of these.
 This makes it interesting to see whenever a non-financial institution comes up with a credit card of its own.